phantasma-io-archive/Spook/README.md

 #Default: /Storage
 #Selects the path where the node will save the chain data

+-storage.backend=
+#Default: file
+#Options: 'file' or 'db'
+#Defines the used storage backend, for 'db' RocksDB has to be installed.

 -simulator.enabled=
 #Options: 'true' or 'false'
 #Utilised when supporting Nachomen - Luchadores get ready for action in the startup when enabled